fvalka/voicecontrol/README.md

 ## Architecture
 Voice control is build on Spring Boot and Java 11.
 Telegram API calls are handled by an open source library.
 MongoDB is used as the document store for call information and voice mail message metadata.
 Audio files are stored on hard drive.

-Twilio is used as the PSTN routing solution and programable voice provider.
+Twilio is used as the PSTN routing solution and programmable voice provider.
 Google Cloud Platform speech to text is used for transcribing voicemail messages.

 The user interface is text based over a Telegram chat bot.